This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 white plate of avocado fries and chipotle dipping sauce.

+Seriously, they’re the kind of snack that disappears as fast as you pull them from the oven.
 Enjoy these by themselves or make alongside a great main dish.
 You could even use them as the ‘meaty’ part of your next taco.
 They are equal parts creamy and crunchy.

 While you may not have fried these green beauties before, they follow the same basic components as dishes like tofu nuggets or buffalo cauliflower wings: some kind of flour, something wet to bind them and spices.